mircealungu/homepage/content/post/18-09-07--DB-Indexes.md

 date = "2018-09-06T10:00:00"
 draft = false
 tags = ["Teaching"]
-title = "Using a Performance Monitor to Illustrate the Power of DB Indexes" math = true summary = """
+title = "Using a Performance Monitor to Illustrate the Importance of Database Indexes" math = true summary = """